GSA/plainlanguage.gov/_pages/guidelines/concise/write-short-paragraphs.md

   In addition, the Department of State has asked its embassies and consulates to consider preparedness measures that consider that travel into or out of a country may not be possible, safe or medically advisable.
 Guidance on how private citizens can prepare for a "stay in place" response, including stockpiling food, water, and medical supplies, is available on the CDC and pandemicflu.gov websites.
 {: .example-side-by-side}

-## Cover one topic in each paragraphs
+## Cover one topic in each paragraph

 Limit each paragraph or section to one topic to make it easier for your audience to understand your information.
 Each paragraph should start with a topic sentence that captures the essence of everything in the paragraph.